aaron-p1/threading.nvim/README.md

     -- (as long as it does not become a new function or userdata) a = a + 1
     print(a)

-  end)
+    -- Functions with return statements with a value get executed on the main thread.
+    -- Others are executed on the child thread.
+    -- You could always check with `vim.is_thread()` where the function is executed. return nil end)

   -- thread keeps running after the function is done